varletjs/api-farmer/README.md

 ### Custom EJS Template

-Create api-farmer.ejs in the project root path.
-The template content can refer to the following:
+Create `api-farmer.ejs` in the project root path.
+The template format can refer to the preset template listed below:

 - [Axle](templates/axle.ejs)
 - [Axios](templates/axios.ejs)